Forecast plus what’s driving mortgage rates today

 If your closing is weeks or months away, the decision to lock or float becomes complicated.
 Obviously, if you know rates are rising, you want to lock in as soon as possible.
 However, the longer your lock, the higher your upfront costs.
 On the flip side, if a higher rate would wipe out your mortgage approval, you’ll probably want to lock in even if it costs more.

-If you’re still floating, stay in close contact with your lender, and keep an eye on markets.
+If you’re still floating, stay in close contact with your lender.

 What causes rates to rise and fall?